Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Conclusion

-1 Shed foundation - economy and practicality
+1 Foundation for a shed - savings and practicality

 2 How to make a foundation from pillars - step by step process

-Ready monolithic foundation for a barn
+Ready-made monolithic foundation for a barn

-Before considering the types of foundations for a barn, you should decide on the type of this structure itself.
+Before considering the types of foundations for a barn, you should decide on the type of structure itself.
 The following are distinguished:

-Consider the types of foundations for a barn that you can build with your own hands.
+Let's look at the types of foundations for a barn that you can build with your own hands.

-Fill foundation
+Poured foundation

-Formwork for the installation of the flooded foundation
+Formwork for installation of a poured foundation

-Column foundation
+Columnar foundation

 Block foundation